jidunandan/trackR/README.md

 # trackR
-An app used for recording users location over time and displaying it later on screen
+An app which can be used for recording users location over time and displaying it later on screen Build using React Native, Express ,MongoDB
+Used ngrok for tunneling

+Features:
+1- Sign Up/Sign In
+2- Record realtime location over time
+3- Display saved locations

+Note:-> Current commit uses a mock location file mimicking locations